zaracooper/blog/content/posts/hugo-github-portfolio.md

     ![Github Repo Publicity](github_publicity.png)

-2. Next, we’ll need to set the deployment branch for the Github User Page.
+2. Next, we’ll need to set the source of the Github User Page.
 If your repo is named `<USERNAME>.github.io`, Github Pages is enabled by default with public repos or private repos if you're on an upgraded plan.
 This setting can be found at **Settings > Options > Github Pages**.
 We’ll select the source of the page as the `master` branch.

     ![Github Pages Branch](github_pages_branch.png)